niksudan/discord-weekly/README.md

 Song are added to the playlist if it is in one of the following formats:

-- Spotify track (will ignore album links for now)
+- Spotify track URL
-- YouTube video (will try it's best to match)
+- YouTube video URL
+- Apple Music track URL
+- SoundCloud track URL

 After each new playlist, a message is posted to a channel that will mention the top 5 contributors of that week.